 For most people, this is good news.
 The less you have going through the probate process after your passing, the better.
 Not only is probate a matter of public record, but it can be both time-consuming and expensive, especially in California.
 However, naming beneficiaries for your accounts, funds, trusts, and properties is not a task to be taken lightly.
 Here are a few commonly made mistakes you should avoid when looking to secure your wealth and legacy.

-A common mistake often made when naming beneficiaries for accounts and properties is naming beneficiaries who are far too young.
-For one, you risk handing control over to the child’s guardian rather than them, because minors are not given access to life insurance policies and investment funds.
+A common mistake often made when naming beneficiaries for accounts and properties is naming beneficiaries far too young.
+For one, you risk handing control over to the child’s guardian rather than them because minors are not given access to life insurance policies and investment funds.

 Furthermore, it can create complications if you or your children have judgment creditors that try to levy an account in both of your names.
 As it stands today, creditors cannot come after the wealth of an indebted individual’s offspring – in most cases, at least.
 Keeping your accounts separate is in the best interest of your child.

-Perhaps the people you wish to help the most are those in the family that can do the least for themselves – people with special needs, or disabilities that restrict their ability to work.
-However, naming them as beneficiaries can create a completely new problem for them – because it can possibly exempt them from government benefits.
+Perhaps the people you wish to help the most are those in the family who can do the least for themselves – people with special needs or disabilities restrict their ability to work.
+However, naming them as beneficiaries can create a completely new problem because it can exempt them from government benefits.